fanxy121/twitter-image-archiver/README.md

 ## In progress
 * Auto update
 * Images from twitpic, imgur, etc.
-* Images liked by a user
+* Images liked/retweeted by a user
 * gifs, videos

 ## Credits